A Unified Adaptive Tensor Approximation Scheme to Accelerate Composite Convex Optimization: Technical Proofs in Section

 \begin{lemma} For any $j \geq 0$ in AAS, then we have

 \end{lemma} \begin{proof} We observe that

 Therefore,

-Completing the proof. \end{proof} We remark that the above result is motivated from Lemma 5.2 in \cite{Cartis-2011-Adaptive-II}, which originally works for cubic regularized methods with smooth objective function.
-Next, we bound $T_3$, the total number of times updating $\tau$ in the auxiliary model: \begin{lemma} For any $j \geq 0$ in AAS, we have
+\end{proof} We remark that the above result is motivated from Lemma 5.2 in \cite{Cartis-2011-Adaptive-II}, which originally works for cubic regularized methods with smooth objective function.
+Next, we bound $T_3$, the total number of times updating $\tau$ in the auxiliary model: \begin{lemma} For any {successful iteration} $j \geq 0$ in AAS, we have